Are you a kinship carer

 If you are struggling to make the kinship care arrangement work, you can:

-ask for extra support from the social work / children’s services department
+ask for extra support from the social work services or children’s services department

-Contacting social work / children’s services or the Children’s Reporter does not mean a child will automatically be taken away from you and put into foster or residential care.
+Contacting social work, children’s services, or the Children’s Reporter does not mean a child will automatically be taken away from you and put into foster care, adopted out or put into residential care.
 No one wants to see this happen when solutions can be found within the family.
-What it does mean is that a proper assessment can be made of current arrangements in the best interests of the child.
+It means that a proper assessment can be made of current arrangements in the best interests of the child.